Skip to main content

 Step 4: Prime surfaces

 Treat raw iron or sanded areas first with a rust protection primer and then with MissPompadour To Bond & Block.
 You can use To Bond & Block directly on other metals.
-After priming, wait at least 3 hours or overnight.
+After priming, wait at least 5-6 hours or overnight.

 Step 5: Painting

 Now apply the layers of colour.
 Apply as many coats as you need until you are happy with the result.
 Often 2 coats are enough for a perfectly opaque result.
-Allow each coat to dry thoroughly.
+Allow each coat to dry very well.
 On average, the next coat can be applied after 4 - 5 hours, but depending on the ambient conditions, it may take longer for the paint to dry sufficiently to the touch.
 Ensure good air circulation and medium temperatures so that the paint can cure properly.
 The surfaces will become more stable from day to day and will be very stable after 10 - 14 days.

 Step 6: Seal the varnish